brave/brave-ads-docs/docs/campaign-performance/reporting.md

 		- For example, building on the above example, ``https://shoestore.com/check-out/thank-you*`` would effectively capture any URL that is the same leading up to the wildcard variable, such as ``https://shoestore.com/check-out/thank-you/orderID=63551``

 ### Advanced use of wildcard variables in conversion URLs
 Wildcard values can be placed anywhere in the sub-path of the URL, including in-between path sections.
-Here are some examples using a hypothetical shoe store, ``https://shoestore.com``, that categorizes their available shoes by type, color, and categogry across their website.
-Their pages are thus all structured using the following format: ``https://shoestore.com/type/color/category/``
+Here are some examples using a hypothetical shoe store, ``https://shoestore.com``, that categorizes their available shoes by categogry, type, and color across their website.
+Their pages are thus all structured using the following format: ``https://shoestore.com/category/type/color/``

 - Example 1: This conversion URL will count visits to pages in the “running-shoes” directory categorized as “mens”: ``https://shoestore.com/running-shoes/*/mens*``
-	- In this case, the first asterisk represents any color, while the second is the trailing wildcard recommended on all conversion URLs.
+	- In this case, the first asterisk represents any type, while the second is the trailing wildcard recommended on all conversion URLs.
-- Example 2: This conversion URL will count visits to pages for any shoes that are “blue”: ``https://shoestore.com/*/blue/*``
+- Example 2: This conversion URL will count visits to pages for any shoes that are “childrens”: ``https://shoestore.com/*/childrens/*``
-	- In this case, the first asterisk represents any shoe type, while the second acts both as the category, and ultimately fulfills the role of the recommended trailing wildcard.
+	- In this case, the first asterisk represents the subpaths for any shoe category.
+The second asterisk acts both as the shoe color, and also fulfills the role of the recommended trailing wildcard.
 ### Advanced controls for attribution

 When setting up a conversion URL in Brave, you’ll be asked to pick an observation window, also known as a look-back window, which determines how long after an ad view (or click) should a conversion be attributed to the ad campaign.
 This can be set for 1, 7, or 30 days, where 1-day will capture the fewest conversions and 30-day will capture the most.